-We have two unique "Monterey Option" degree offerings with Middlebury College, an MA in Chinese with a focus on Teaching Chinese as a Foreign Language, and an MA in Arabic with a focus on Teaching Arabic as a Foreign Language.
+We have two unique "Monterey Option" degree offerings with Middlebury Language Schools, an MA in Chinese with a focus on Teaching Chinese as a Foreign Language, and an MA in Arabic with a focus on Teaching Arabic as a Foreign Language.

 Our students have opportunities throughout their curriculum to engage in immersive learning opportunities—whether designing curriculum for Peace Corps training, developing language assessments for own programs, creating materials to be used to teach languages in local schools, or, of course, teaching languages!
 We want to ensure that your experiences here prepare you for your careers.
 Internships in language education are also available both in the United States and around the world.

 Our faculty are some of the most recognized leaders in the language teaching community.
 They will work closely with you as mentors and colleagues.
 Small class sizes encourage close interaction and the exchange of career-related knowledge and creative teaching techniques.